Mastering Search Intent for Effective Lead Generation in SEO

 Investigating the SERPs is another method for determining search intent.
 Enter the keyword you want to target into the search field and see what Google returns.
 The types of results will most likely indicate what Google considers the most relevant search intent for each phrase.

-Let’s have a closer look at the search results for each type of intent.
+Let’s look closer at the search results for each type of intent.

 3. SERP Results for Informational Intent